dimaslanjaka/source-posts/GitHub/default-username-and-email-github-actions.md

 description: what is default username and email for github workflow actions?
 date: 2022-12-09T00:43:17+07:00
 updated: 2022-12-09T00:43:17+07:00
-categories: ['Programming', 'GitHub']
+category: ['Programming', 'GitHub']
-tags: ['github', 'workflow', 'actions']
+tags: ['github', 'actions', 'workflows', 'username', 'email']
 ---

 I think this would be a nice feature.
 It would also lead to a more consistent appearance of commits created by *GitHub Actions*.
 I'm currently wondering which email address and username I should use for the time being.